BradF-99/mangos-docker/README.md

 ### Notes
 * By default all modules are enabled with the exception of Hardcore mode.
 All other settings have been left as their defaults.
 * If you have already have a server, you can use your current database with it.
-    * The easiest way is to dump the contents of the database and then add the dumped file to the `sql/` folder using something like `mysqldump -u root -p --all-databases --opt --skip-lock-tables -v --result-file=cmangos.sql`
+    * The easiest way is to dump the contents of the database and then add the dumped file to the `sql/` folder using something like `mysqldump -u root -p --databases classiccharacters classiclogs classicmangos classicrealmd --opt --skip-lock-tables -v --result-file=cmangos.sql`.
+Don't forget to remove the existing SQL script `01-alldb-modules.sql.xz` and remember that MariaDB executes SQL init scripts in alphabetical order.
     * Alternatively, you can change the connection string in the `etc/` folder to connect to your current database.
 * If using self-built images:
     * The build process will take some time as it must install the required packages and then run make.
 On my testing virtual machine (8 vCPUs, 16GB RAM) it took 17 minutes to build the image.
 The GitHub Action to build the image takes around 22 minutes.